Go (programming language): History

 that are not usually foremost in language design.

+As of April 2022, each commit to the Go repository must be approved by two Google employees.

 Branding and styling

-Go's mascot is a cartoon gopher.
+A drawing of Go's mascot, a cartoon gopher.

 The gopher mascot was introduced in 2009 for the open source launch of the language.
 Renée French, who had designed the rabbit mascot for Plan 9, adapted the gopher from an earlier WFMU T-shirt design.
+The gopher was originally named Gordon, (Note: Not to be confused with Gordon the Gopher) but it has been nameless since 2010.

 In November 2016, the Go and Go Mono fonts were released by type designers Charles Bigelow and Kris Holmes specifically for use by the Go project.
-Go is a humanist sans-serif resembling Lucida Grande, and Go Mono is monospaced.
+Go is a humanist sans-serif resembling Lucida Grande but with near (not full) metric compatibility with Helvetica and Arial, and Go Mono is monospaced.
 Both fonts adhere to the WGL4 character set and were designed to be legible with a large x-height and distinct letterforms.
 Both Go and Go Mono adhere to the DIN 1450 standard by having a slashed zero, lowercase l with a tail, and an uppercase I with serifs.

 In April 2018, the original logo was redesigned by brand designer Adam Smith.
 The new logo is a modern, stylized GO slanting right with trailing streamlines.
 The gopher mascot remained the same.